AgentFlounder/TakeAction/README.md

 Reddit March on DC subreddit: https://www.reddit.com/r/marchondc/s/b8mqeE9yZ3

 Truth Tuesdays (Rise and Resist) - organization is targeting Fox “News” and has resources to help you plan a protest. https://www.truthtuesdays.org/

+Be sure to spread pics of the protests on social media to increase awareness and inspire people BUT first edit pics and block out faces, tattoos, and other identifying features for security ([as recommended by EFF's protest guide ](https://ssd.eff.org/module/attending-protest)).
+Media coverage has been limited and many people don't realize we are even protesting.

 ## Ukraine